 - Backup and recovery- Cloud computing automatically takes back up of your data from a remote location making recovery and restoring of data easily.
 And also, the storage capacity is unlimited.

 - Clouds can be accessed from different devices and anywhere.

 - Cloud computing is cost-efficient, easy to use, maintain and update.

 - Web-based interface.

 - Can run the same script on several devices in parallel.

-- Less control– Since the application runs on the remote or third-party environment, the user has limited control and access to the functions.
+- Less control: Since the application runs on a remote or third-party environment, the user has limited control and access to the functions.

-- Security and privacy Issues– Cloud computing is an Internet computing and nothing on the Internet is completing secure, so chances of data hacking are more.
+- Security and privacy Issues: Cloud computing is Internet computing and nothing on the Internet is completely secure, so chances of data hacking are more.

 - If the application contains new functionality, test it manually.